VirtoCommerce/vc-platform/docs/techniques/debugging-without-source-code.md

 Let’s have a look at each one of them in detail and consider the scenario, where  you want to debug a 3rd party NuGet package.
 You have no access to the source code of the library and  the local  project that references it as a package.

 ## Debugging with Source Links

+> Source Link is a technology that enables source code debugging of .NET assemblies from NuGet by developers.
+Source Link executes when creating the NuGet package and embeds source control metadata inside assemblies and the package.
+Developers who download the package and have Source Link enabled in Visual Studio can step into its source code.

 Since the all VC platform and modules components already support the [Source Link](https://github.com/dotnet/sourcelink/blob/main/README.md) technology, this is the preferred  way how to debug the VC components for your solution.
 With Source Link, you can step into framework methods just like you can with your own code, inspect all variables, and set breakpoints.

 In order to start using [Source Link](https://github.com/dotnet/sourcelink/blob/main/README.md) for debugging you should complete the following steps: